loukiakri/bbo/MODEL_CARD.md

 ### Limitations

 * Computational expense is high for large datasets.
 Significant slowdown expected for datasets with >1000 observations.
-Even at datasets of ~100 observations, high posterior sampling parameters can overflow local memory.
+Even at datasets of ~100 observations, high posterior sampling parameters can overflow local memory and should be adjusted based on computational resources.
+* The default model setup can process moderate homegeneous noise however alternative priors and settings should be used for extremely noisy functions or functions where noise varies spatially within the domain.
 * Exploration/Exploitation acquisition function parameters and transition are problem specific and should be revised when applied to a new problem/function

 ---